dieterich-lab/Baltica/docs/intro.md

 Besides presenting Baltica, we also provide a benchmark of the three DJU methods using the Spike-In RNA Variants (SIRVs) as ground-truth for alternative splicing detection.

 ## Tips on RNA-Seq aiming differential splicing detection
 For RNA-Sequencing experiments aiming to detect genes and transcripts with relatively low expression, a higher sequencing depth (40-60 million reads) is required, in contrast, to experiment that only aim finding the most abundant genes, and so only demand around 10 million reads [read here for more details](https://support.illumina.com/bulletins/2017/04/considerations-for-rna-seq-read-length-and-coverage-.html).
 This parameter is particularly relevant for samples with novel SJ.
-Read length and paired-end are also critical for splice junction identification, and longer reads offer more coverage of the exons boundaries (see [@Chhangawala]).
+Read length and paired-end are also critical for splice junction identification, and longer reads offer more coverage of the exons boundaries.
 The target nominal read length should be between 75-100 nucleotide, maximize the read overhang size, and, consequently, maximize the quality of the alignments.

 Also, databases such as the CHESS [2](http://ccb.jhu.edu/chess/) can provide additional evidence for splice sites absent in the annotation.